LongBu/AWS-SAP-C02-Study-Guide/README.md

 ##### S3 Glacier
   * Never setup a transition to glacier classes if usage might need to be rapid
   * Good for archiving/backup
+  * Harness Glacier Vault Lock (WORM) to no longer allow future edits, which is great for compliance and data retention

 ##### S3 Lifecycle Transitions
 ```mermaid